vbaconnet-ledger/developer-portal/_docs/live-app/introduction.md

 #### Web3 provider list update

-Since, as mentionned above, Web3 DApp a running in Ledger Live through our DApp browser, you will need to adapt your Web3 provider list.
+Since, as mentioned above, Web3 DApp a running in Ledger Live through our DApp browser, you will need to adapt your Web3 provider list.

 [Click here](../dapp-customisation) to know more.